Shedding light on classical shadows: learning photonic quantum states: Discussions

 Beyond predicting physical properties, another promising venue for classical shadows obtained from a quantum computer are machine learning applications \cite{huang_power_2021,jerbi_shadows_2024,cho_machine_2024}.
-For instance, shadow tomography can be used to construct a classical representation of the output of the parameterized circuit that is then employed during the classical classification phase.
-Photonic variational quantum circuits have recently attracted a lot of attention, both theoretically \cite{gan_fock_2022,pappalardo_photonic_2025} and experimentally \cite{salavrakos_errormitigated_2025}.
-At the same time, classical simulation algorithms are expected to fail remaining efficient when the input states are produced from measurement processes \cite{hoch_quantum_2025,monbroussou_quantum_2025}.
-But as each individual snapshot is a Fock basis state evolved unitarily, the post-processing step of the classical shadow protocol fulfils the constraints imposed by the classical simulation algorithms on the input state \cite{lim_efficient_2025}.
-Therefore, even in this case, such algorithms would still fit in the protocol.
-This opens the door to shadow-based photonic machine learning applications relying on sophisticated input states, beyond the reach of classical simulation, with low workload imposed on the quantum device.
+For instance, classical shadows can be used to construct a classical representation of the output of a parametrized circuit that is then employed during a fully classical classification phase.
+Photonic variational quantum circuits have recently attracted a lot of attention, both theoretically \cite{gan_fock_2022,pappalardo_photonic_2025} and experimentally \cite{salavrakos_errormitigated_2025,hoch_quantum_2025,yin_experimental_2025}.
+We anticipate that our classical shadow protocol will help scaling up these experiments thanks to its ease of use.

 Additionally, it will be crucial to study the effect of noise on the protocol at larger scale.
 Photonic architectures are subject to characteristic types of noise, namely, photon losses and photon indistinguishability.
-On this basis, incorporating error mitigation techniques tailored to linear optics \cite{mills_mitigating_2024} can be considered.
+On this basis, incorporating error mitigation techniques tailored to linear optics \cite{mills_mitigating_2024,taylor_quantum_2024} can be considered.